sookoothaii/llm-security-firewall/README.md

 ## Security Notice

-This library reduces risk but cannot guarantee complete protection.
+This library reduces risk but does not guarantee complete protection.

-It must be combined with standard security controls:
+Required additional security controls:
 - Authentication and authorization
 - Network isolation
 - Logging and monitoring